Vegan Enchilada Bake

 1/2 teaspoon salt

 While the sauce is simmering, heat the oil in a large skillet over medium-high heat.
 Add the onions and cook until translucent.
 Stir in the ground crumbles and black beans, mashing the beans slightly with the back of a spoon.
-Cook until heated all the way through.
-Season with salt and set aside.
+Cook until heated through—season with salt and set aside.

 All The Rest: